 My first point of contact was my Daughter’s teachers.
 I’ll say in advance that teachers are between a rock and a hard place when it comes to religious education in primary schools.
 They have no authority when it comes to making decisions about it and are bound by their employment contracts and education law, while still having to answer to a boss (the school head) and keep parents and kids happy.

 This blog is part of a story about my experience with religious education in my Daughter’s school.
 If you missed the start of it, you can find the beginning here.

-My next action was to contact Dean Adams, who was the Chairman of the Board of Trustees who last reviewed the religious education classes in the Maungatapere School community survey of 2014.
+My next action was to contact the Chairman of the Board of Trustees who last reviewed the religious education classes in the school community survey of 2014.

 Here’s my email to him…

 Sent: Monday, 29 June 2015 4:39 p.m.